 Josh Kelly, Public Lands Field Biologist

-At MountainTrue, Josh monitors logging and development issues on public land and provide site-specific scientific information to promote ecological restoration and oppose ecologically-damaging management.
+At MountainTrue, Josh monitors logging and development issues on public land and provides site-specific scientific information to promote ecological restoration and oppose ecologically-damaging management.